 Upper-level courses are taught at the junior and senior years of a bachelor's degree.

-Before you begin the transfer process, it is important to understand the following:
+Before you begin the transfer process, it's important to understand the following:

-- You are responsible to determine what courses the receiving institution will accept from National Park College.
-Review the NPC transfer degree opportunities or contact the NPU Transfer Center Coordinator to determine which courses will transfer.
+- You're responsible to determine what courses the receiving institution will accept from National Park College.
+Review Transfer Degree Opportunities or contact an NPC Advisor to determine which courses will transfer.

 - Course transfers typically have a minimum grade requirement of a "C" or higher for transfer credits.